C2DH/mahec-digital-history/_objects/summaries- korac.md

 4) Is the 'Ask the EP Archives' tool modelled on ChatGPT?
 5) The Archive Unit provides free access to the EP archives.
 Are there any restrictions, i.e. if you want to access a document, can you access all the documents online or do you have to go physically to the EP archives?

+---
+title: Session Summaries by Kenan-Korac
+abstract: Summary 7
+authors:
+  - Korac-0210945149
+date: 2024-11-06
+---

+## DH:Theory,Criticism;Transparency;Reproducibility/Documentation, 06.11.2024

+The course began in a rather unusual way, as it was the day of the US presidential election.
+And we witnessed the second election of Donald Trump as the new President of the United States.
+During started the course by discussing our views, the students' views, on the election of Donald Trump.
+After twenty-five minutes of discussion, During made a smooth transition from Donald Trump and fake news to DH theory.
+The question we were asked was 'how do you know what is true'?
+As an example, During mentioned David Irving, author of several controversial books, e.g. The Destruction of Dresden.
+In his book he exaggerates the destruction of Dresden, and his thesis is based on forged documents.
+He later even denied the Holocaust.
+Irving has been heavily criticized by several historians such as Deborah Lipstadt.
+Nevertheless, the main question remained.
+How to prove that Irving had deliberately and knowingly falsified archival documents.
+After years of examining his works, speeches, notes and so on, investigators were finally able to prove his evil intent to deliberately manipulate documents.
+This led to the next question.
+How do you do this for data-driven research?
+How do you document your data so that it is considered valid and can be reused and reworked?
+This question can be answered by meticulously documenting the steps we take during our research.
+We need to explain why we include certain aspects in our research and not others.
+Put simply, we need to explain our selection and the choices we have made.
+To illustrate this theory, we used the networks we had created the week before.
+We ended the session with the F.A.I.R.
+(Fidable, Accessible, Interoperable, Reusable) principles that every historian should follow.